About the Audit

 The Section has decided to keep the published data simple.
 We have, therefore, only listed the number of operations performed by technique, the transfusion rate split by open and minimally invasive procedures, length of stay (LOS) along with the 30-day and 90-day mortality rates.
-In addition we have this year included an average patient profile by presenting each indiviuals proportion of a number of parameters as compared to the total dataset.
-BAUS is aware that there are considerable gaps in these data.
+In addition we have included an average patient profile by presenting the proportion of a number of parameters for each individual surgeon/unit, as compared to the total dataset.
+BAUS is, of coiurse, aware that there are considerable gaps in these data.

 Interpretation of the data